-Pembrolizumab is used to treat cancer of the skin, lung, bladder, and lymph tissue.
+Pembrolizumab is used on its own or together with other medicines to treat cancer of the skin, lung, bladder, kidney, uterus, cervix, stomach, and lymph tissue.

 Pembrolizumab injection is to be given intravenously (into the vein).
 It is delivered directly into the bloodstream via the blood vessel.

 Your doctor or nurse will administer the injection for you.

 The dose of this medicine will be decided by your doctor.
 Your doctor will advise you on the course of your treatment depending on the type and severity of your condition, effectiveness of the therapy, and your tolerability to this medicine.

 Ensure that you keep all appointments with your doctor so that you do not miss any doses.
 Your doctor also needs to regularly monitor your response to Pembrolizumab.

 If you miss an appointment or miss an injection, alert your doctor or nurse.
 A replacement appointment or injection should be given as soon as possible.